 Strong participation is a good sign that employees want to provide input to help the organization be better.
 Where many organizations fall short is failing to continue the involvement from the survey to the action stage.

-Leaders and the HR team have a significant role to play in creating an empowered environment and removing blockers so employees can drive change (this concept in Agile is referred to as servant leadership.
-You can prepare leaders to play this role ahead of your results rollout).
+Leaders and the HR team have a significant role to play in creating an empowered environment and removing blockers so employees can drive change.
+This concept in agile is referred to as servant leadership and you can prepare leaders to play this role ahead of your results rollout.
 More formal approaches like frontline ambassadors, change champions and cross-functional forums can also bridge the gap between the top-down changes and teams on the ground.